 A Timeline of Psychiatry in the United States

 Below is a timeline of psychiatry and mental health in the United States spanning from the Colonial era up until 2020.
 When a local example of a wider trend was needed, I have opted for Minnesotan examples, since I live here.
 Under the timeline, I have included some general observations on historical trends.
-Analysis of specific themes are on separate pages linked below.
-This is intended as a tool for understanding the history of psychiatry in relation to other models of therapy, carceral institutions, and mechanisms of social management and control, so note that many important examples of protest, alternatives, or opposition were not included.
+Resources for specific themes are on separate pages linked below.
+This is intended as a tool for understanding the history of psychiatry in relation to other models of therapy and other state institutions so note that many important examples of protest, alternatives, or opposition were not included.

 General Observations on Psychiatric History in the US